 - Room properties (number of rooms, area, number of beds, and other amenities)

-It would help to let users narrow down the results with parameter-based filtering.
 Your guests will love to see which hotels have elevators, free WiFi, restaurants, SPA, or fitness rooms.
 They’ll probably like to sort the results based on ratings, the proximity of the city’s center, and the in-room bathroom.
 You should also remember about special services, like amenities for people with disabilities.

 Additionally, users would want to select an approximate check-in time, book a parking lot, or leave comments.
 This would make the reservation process quicker for the user and your administrators who process the request.